osmphp/framework/doc/architecture/modules.md

 # Modules #

-Dubysa application is made of modules.
+Osm application is made of modules.
 Each module handles relatively simple task with well-defined boundaries.

 Examples: